lunacodes/web-dev-and-design-learning-progress-log/README.md

 # Web Development and Design Learning Progress
-Progress logs of my daily web development and design learning and growth.
-Also contains useful tools and resources.
+A progress log of my daily web development and design learning and growth.
+Also contains useful snippets, tools and resources.

 # Table of Contents